ananasGit/ananas-fe-shared/README.md

 A consistent versioning scheme helps users understand the evolution of the package over time.
 The following convention is recommended:

-- Major Version (X.0.0):
-First number (e.g., 1.x.x) indicates significant changes that may affect backward compatibility.
+- The First number (e.g., 1.x.x) indicates significant changes that may affect backward compatibility.
 Minor Version (1.Y.0):

-- Second number (e.g., 1.2.x) is incremented for smaller, backward-compatible updates.
+- The Second number (e.g., 1.2.x) is incremented for smaller, backward-compatible updates.
 Patch Version (1.0.Z):

-- Third number (e.g., 1.2.3) is for bug fixes or minor updates that do not affect compatibility.
+- The Third number (e.g., 1.2.3) is for bug fixes or minor updates that do not affect compatibility.

 ## Versioning Rules:
 Breaking Changes (Major Versions):